jmchilton/writing/gcc2017slides/biocontainers.md

 .enlarge120[

-Now that we can build and finding containers for *all* best practice tools, we can do some awesome things!
+Infrastructure for build and finding containers for *all* best practice tools allows us to start doing some awesome things!

-I'll talk about a couple - Singularity and container scheduling - and mention a few more in the Future Work slide.
+I'll talk about a few - CWL, Singularity, and container scheduling - and mention a few more in the Future Work slide.

 ]